fullstorydev/fullstory-babel-plugin-annotate-react/.github/ISSUE_TEMPLATE/bug_report.md

  - Node version (`node -v`) [e.g. `v18.4.0`]
  - NPM version (`npm -v`) [e.g. `8.12.1`]

-**Additional comment**
+**Additional comments**
-Add any other comment about the issue, or the reason and use case for this.
+Add any other comments about the issue, or the reason and use case for this.

 **Logs**
 If applicable, add any relevant errors or logs to help explain your problem.